Understanding Elderberry Bushes Size For Optimal Growth And Harvest

 How often should elderberry bushes be pruned?

 Elderberry bushes should be pruned regularly to maintain their size and health, promoting bushier growth and increased fruit production.
 Aim to prune them annually during late winter or early spring before new growth begins.
+Pruning should focus on removing dead canes and cutting back older canes to encourage vigorous growth.

 What are some good companion plants for elderberry bushes?

 Elderberry bushes thrive alongside hydrangeas, blueberry shrubs, and winterberry, which not only have similar growing needs but also enhance the overall aesthetics of your garden.
 These companions create a harmonious and visually appealing garden environment.
+Elderberries can also perform well as a deciduous, edible hedge or windscreen, adding both functionality and beauty to your landscape.

 Masterful Display